 Relevant Sections Consistency Assessment National Forest System land, ensure that Forest Service management does not contribute to listed water quality degradation. reported in 303(d) waterbodies in the HSR project area.
-Actively pursue water rights and water allocation processes to secure instream flows and groundwater resources for current and future needs sufficient to sustain native riparian dependent resources and other national forest resources and uses.
+Actively pursue water rights and water allocation processes to secure instream flows and groundwater resources for current and future needs sufficient to sustain native ripariandependent resources and other national forest resources and uses.
 Not Applicable.
 The Build Alternatives would not require or interfere with the USFS's ability to pursue water rights or water allocations.
-Identify the need for and encourage the establishment of water releases, for current and future use, to maintain instream flow needs including channel maintenance, and to protect and eliminate impacts on riparian dependent resources.
+Identify the need for and encourage the establishment of water releases, for current and future use, to maintain instream flow needs including channel maintenance, and to protect and eliminate impacts on riparian-dependent resources.
 Not Applicable.
 The Build Alternatives would not require or interfere with the USFS's ability to pursue water releases within the ANF.
-Participate in all Federal Energy Regulatory Commission licensing and re-licensing efforts on National Forest System land to ensure sufficient consideration and protection is provided for riparian dependent resources.
+Participate in all Federal Energy Regulatory Commission licensing and re-licensing efforts on National Forest System land to ensure sufficient consideration and protection is provided for riparian-dependent resources.
 Incorporate instream flow, riparian, and other natural resource management requirements into 4€ license conditions.
 Not Applicable.
 The Build Alternatives would not involve Federal Energy Regulatory Commission licensing.
-Monitor water development projects to ensure that instream flows are meeting riparian dependent resource needs.
+Monitor water development projects to ensure that instream flows are meeting riparian- dependent resource needs.
 Not applicable.
 The Build Alternatives would not involve the implementation of a water development project.
 To maintain or improve habitat containing threatened, endangered, proposed, candidate and sensitive species coordinate activities with CDFW, National Oceanic and Atmospheric Administration (NOAA) Fisheries, USFWS, State Water Resource Control Board (SWRCB) and other appropriate agencies involved in recommending instream flow and surface water requirements for waterways.
 Consistent.
 Prior to any ground-disturbing activity to aquatic resources, the Authority would obtain permits for impacts to aquatic resources, which would require mitigation measures consistent with federal and state regulatory requirements.
-Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent depletion of groundwater aquifers.
-Depletion of groundwater aquifers could affect the hydrology of groundwater-dependent ecosystems, resulting in effects on habitat for threatened, endangered, proposed, candidate, and sensitive species.
-The Authority has incorporated HYD-IAMF#5,Tunnel Boring Machine Design, HYD-IAMF#6, Tunnel Lining Systems, and HYD-IAMF#7, Grouting into the design and construction methods for tunnels under the ANF to avoid or minimize groundwater inflows into and around tunnels during and after construction.
-Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater depletion due to tunnel construction experience elsewhere, some groundwater inflow into the tunnels could still occur in during construction.
-This groundwater flow could result in localized depletion of groundwater-dependent surface water features, including habitat for threatened, endangered, proposed, candidate, and sensitive species.
+Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent adverse effects on groundwater aquifers.
+Loss of groundwater could affect the hydrology of groundwater-dependent ecosystems, resulting in effects on habitat for threatened, endangered, proposed, candidate, and sensitive species.
+The Authority has incorporated HYD-IAMF#5, Tunnel Boring Machine Design, HYD-IAMF#6, Tunnel Lining Systems, and HYD-IAMF#7, Grouting into the design and construction methods for tunnels under the ANF to avoid or minimize groundwater inflows into and around tunnels during construction.
+Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater loss due to tunnel construction, based on the available information and based on prior tunnel construction experience elsewhere, some groundwater inflow into the tunnels could still occur in during construction.
+This groundwater flow could result in localized loss of groundwater that could have temporary indirect effects on the hydrology of groundwater-dependent surface water features, including habitat for threatened, endangered, proposed, candidate, and sensitive species.
+To address this impact, the Authority would prepare and implement a long-